RoshniYadav05/Amazon-clone/README.md

 # Amazon-clone
-It is a Amazon clone which consist of simple HTML and CSS structure that replicates a very basic version of Amazon's homepage.
+It is a Amazon clone which consist of simple HTML and CSS structure that replicates a very basic version of Amazon's homepage.<br>